Priego Castle

 The Betrayal

-The fortress falls back into Muslim hands due to the betrayal of its squire, sold to the King of Granada.
+The fortress falls back into Muslim hands due to the betrayal of his squire, who hands it over to the king of Granada.

 Definitive Recovery

-Alfonso XI the Just reconquers Priego definitively, integrating it into the crown before ceding it to the lordship of Aguilar.
+Alfonso XI the Just conquered Priego definitively and Henry II ceded it to the Lordship of Aguilar.

 National Monument